charlottexlin/gacha-cats/README.md

 ## Research Topics

-* (5 points) User authentication using PassportJS
+* (5? points) User authentication using PassportJS
 * (1 point) Implemented gacha functionality using ChanceJS
-* (3 points) Thinking about implementing some Unit Tests using Jasmine
+* (1 point) Session store w/o memory leaks using MemoryStore
 * (2 points) Planning to use tailwind.css for the UI
-* (? points) Currently looking for some additional libraries to use, specifically for animation or other features
+* (? points) Currently looking for some additional libraries to use, specifically for animation and possibly other features

 ## [Link to Initial Main Project File](app.js)